planningcenter/developers/README.md

 ## Engineering Blog

+Getting set up.

+1. Clone this repo's `gh-pages` branch. `git clone https://github.com/ministrycentered/developers.git -b gh-pages`
+2. If you're going to work on the blog itself run `bundle install`

-Creating a new post is easy.
+Creating a new post.

 1. Create a new branch.
 2. Run `rake post:new["My Post Title"]`
 3. Write
+4. Push to GitHub
-4. Create a pull request into the `gh-pages` branch of this repo.
+5. Create a pull request into the `gh-pages` branch of this repo.

 The post header has some values already filled in for you.